zyedidia/micro/README.md

 that micro's default colorscheme won't look very good.
 You can either set the colorscheme to `simple`, or download a better terminal emulator, like mintty.

+### Autocomplete for Go (beta)

+* Beta - use at your own risk.
+* Please check for duplicate bugs before reporting anything you find.
+* Uses `gocode` which must be installed and available on the path.
+* To enable it, press CtrlE to go to command mode, and enter `setlocal autocomplete true`.
+This will enable autocomplete for the file until closed.
+The setting will not persist.

 ### Plan9, Cygwin